 Benefits of Buying a Seat for Your Toddler

-While it’s possible to Flying with an 18-Month-Old toddler on your lap, buying a seat gives you extra space to stretch, store items, and let your toddler nap comfortably.
+While it’s possible to fly with a toddler on your lap, buying a seat gives you extra space to stretch, store items, and let your toddler nap comfortably.

 Understanding these rules and regulations can make flying with a toddler a lot easier and safer!